 Compressor clutch: A visual check may be preformed if the compressor clutch is suspect.
 If the clutch spins along with the engine belt, then the clutch is ok.
 If it does not engage when it should (or ever) then it is bad.
 It is basically an electromagnet that pulls the clutch together to engage it, and it can weaken or go bad over time.
 An audible 'click' noise will also usually happen at the point of engagement as the electromagnet turns on.

-Compressor: if the compressor clutch engages, but the system does not generate high pressure (or high enough), and everything else can be eliminated, then the compressor is bad.
+Compressor: Compressors wear and go bad over time, sometimes gradually.
 Although not particularly hard to replace other than pure mechanical skill, the rest of the system should be thoroughly checked out when replacing a compressor as it is usually one of the most expensive parts of the system, and failure can sometimes damage other components.
+Wear or damage in the compressor can mean metal particles through the rest of the system.

 Adding refridgerant: Some notes before adding anything to the system.
 If the system diagnosis determines that more refridgerant is necessary, before adding more the source of the leak should be found and repaired.
 The system is a closed-loop system, meaning no refridgerant is lost during normal operation.
 Thus a lack of refridgerant means there is a leak.
 Also if the refridgerant is completely depleted or the system is being newly recharged from zero, ensure that the proper quantity of compressor oil is added along with the refridgerant.
 Running straight refridgerant without oil will kill the compressor.